Sagars209/mlr_pos_community/README.md

 1. In Odoo navigate to Point of Sale-> Configuration -> BTCpay server instance.
 2. Click New to create a new record.
    ![image](https://github.com/ERP-FTW/mlr_pos_community/assets/124227412/90591a58-7c0e-43da-931e-252fe154efbf)
 4. Enter a Name for the Instance and Company Name to display on the receipt.
-Enter the expiration
+Enter the time until invoice expiration.
 5. Login into the BTCpay server to be used and navigate to Account -> API Key.
 Create a key with full priviledges.
 6. From BTCpay server copy the following information and paste in the Odoo BTCpay server Instance record: the server base URL, API key, and enter the password to BTCpay server.
    ![image](https://github.com/ERP-FTW/mlr_pos_community/assets/124227412/4ca911a4-94b2-46ff-90e6-fc88e73873d2)